*Some payment options are unavailable while the campus is closed and Bursar staff are working remotely. Current options listed below*

 The student’s voucher or official employer authorization

-letter must be submitted to the Bursar’s Office immediately upon receipt and/or
+letter must be submitted, via email, immediately upon receipt and/or

 before the due date of the student’s bill.